marcusoftnet/marcusoftnet.github.io/_posts/2020-08-10-bash-scripting-to-check-test-status-in--repos.md

 * Run linting scripts and make sure that it's the expected number of linting errors

-  [^expected linting errors?]: Since most repositories are half-baked there will be many cases where linting errors might be ok.
-In the best of worlds, we would, of course, want to ensure that it's the **right** linting errors too, but for now, we'll just count'em

 * Run the tests and make sure the right number of tests fails, as it should be once the repository is returned.